theislab/scConcept/README.md

 ## Large-scale pre-training from scratch

 `scConcept.train()` is only for light adaptation of pretrained models or small trainings on the fly.
-Use [train.py](https://github.com/theislab/scConcept/blob/main/src/concept/train.py) for distributed model pre-training from scratch over large corpus of data.

-Before using `train.py` follow the instructions on [lamindb](https://github.com/laminlabs/lamindb) for setting up a lamin instance.
+See the [pre-training from scratch guide](https://scconcept.readthedocs.io/en/latest/pretraining.html) for distributed large-scale training, including the expected project layout, configuration files, and example command-line overrides.

 ## Troubleshooting